 Every company operating in China has a specific and legally-defined business scope, described in its business license and related documents.

-Refer to our blog post “China Business License explained” to get a better understanding of business licenses.
+Refer to our glossary “China Business License” to get a better understanding of business licenses.

 4. Theft of Intellectual property in China

 On paper, Chinese law offers comprehensive protection of patents, trademarks, trade secrets and copyrights.
 However, there is a widespread violation and ineffective enforcement of the law.
 So, the key for any company seeking to sell products in China is to create and implement a practical and effective action plan.

 - Evaluate what intellectual property is important to the company

 - Review the company’s product portfolio and take action to register the patents and marks that have not been properly registered in China (subject to eligibility standards under Chinese law)

 - Register both the English and Chinese versions of the marks